-Each student and staff member at PES is assigned to a Leadership Team.
-Each Team has a team color.
-We encourage all students to purchase a t-shirt with their Team/color to wear when we have "color days" and do team building activities.
+Each student and staff member at PES is assigned to a 7 Habit Team.
+Each 7 Habit Team has a team color.
+We encourage all students to purchase a t-shirt with their 7 Habit Team/color to wear when we have "color days" and do team building activities.
 T-shirt information will available at Meet your Teacher or upon enrollment.

 We make every effort to encourage Positive Behavior Support through phone calls home and notes to let parents know when good things are happening.
 Our Character Education program promotes good choices for home and school.
-Our counselor, Mrs. Burney will discuss a new trait with students during classroom sessions each month.
+Our counselor, Mrs. Burney will discuss a new trait with students during classroom sessions.
 Then, we look for examples of this trait displayed by children during the day.
+At the end of each 9 weeks, we have a celebration of success.
+This includes celebrating both academic and character choices.
+Each grade level also has some behavior practices that support our school-wide model.
 We provide many opportunities for children to be successful at school.

-Should there be a need for disciplinary action at school, we may impose the following:
+Should there be a need for disciplinary action, we may impose the following:

-- Verbal or nonverbal warnings in the classroom - Lose of privileges.
-Ex: limited choices at recess, silent lunch, time-out to reflect - 10-minute Time-out in the classroom to reflect and consider better choices - 30- minute Time-out in another area/classroom to reflect and consider better choices - 30 minute to 2-hour time out with administration/counselor - Phone call to parent/guardian to discuss a plan - Meeting with school counselor /or administration to discuss actions and better choices - Conference with parent/guardian and student could be included - In-Class time-out until behavior changes so that learning may occur for all students - ISS assignment- In-School Suspension-determined by administration - Tier III Intervention Plan- a formal contract or plan - Out of school suspension- to be determined by administration
+- Verbal or nonverbal warnings in the classroom - Lose recess/or eating lunch with friend privileges.
+Ex: limited choices at recess instead of free time/choice play - 10-minute Time-out in the classroom to reflect and consider better choices - 30- minute Time-out of class and a phone call home - 30 minute to 2-hour time out with administration/counselor and parents/guardian contact - Phone call to parent/guardian to discuss a plan - Meeting with school counselor /or administration to discuss actions and better choices next time - Conference with parent/guardian and student could be included - In-Class separation until behavior is reversed so that learning may occur for all students - ISS assignment- determined by administration - Conference with parent/guardian before returning to class - Out of school suspension- to be determined by administration

-Refer to the ACS Student Handbook in the Behavior and Discipline section on page 22, for types of offenses and other information regarding school behavior expectations.
+Refer to the ACS Pupil Progression Plan Disciplinary Model for types of offenses and other information regarding school behavior expectations.
 Please sign the pages at the end of this handbook to verify that you have read the information above.

 If your child is involved in a situation which will require disciplinary action, we will notify you.
-Due to students' confidentiality, we are not able to discuss with you, disciplinary actions imposed on other students who may have also been involved.
+Due to confidentiality, we are not able to discuss with you disciplinary actions imposed on other students who may have been involved.